fbpx

 While we do not offer emergency or after-hours care, we recommend that you contact your nearest 24-hour emergency veterinary clinic for urgent medical needs outside of our regular hours.
 We’re happy to assist you during our normal business hours for any follow-up or routine care.

-We are primarily a surgical veterinary and therefore do not offer grooming or boarding services.
+We are a surgical veterinary office and therefore do not offer grooming or boarding services.
 For a full list of services we offer please view our surgical services for pet owners and veterinarians.

 We offer limited dental care.
 We can perform dental procedures alongside soft tissue surgeries when appropriate.
 However, we do not combine dental work with orthopedic procedures, as this could increase the risk of infection.
 Our priority is always your pet’s safety and well-being.